weblyzard/inscriptis/README.rst

 The examples present the used annotation rules and an image that highlights a snippet with the annotated text on the converted web page, which has been created using the HTML postprocessor as outlined in Section :ref:`annotation postprocessors<Annotation postprocessors>`.

-Tables and table metadata Wikipedia
+Wikipedia tables and table metadata
 -----------------------------------

-The following annotation rules extract tables from Wikipedia pages, and annotates table headings that are typically used to indicate column or row headings.
+The following annotation rules extract tables from Wikipedia pages, and annotate table headings that are typically used to indicate column or row headings.

 .. code-block:: json